James Baldwin: Legacy and critical response

-Literary critic Harold Bloom characterized Baldwin as "among the most considerable moral essayists in the United States".
+Literary critic Harold Bloom characterized Baldwin as being "among the most considerable moral essayists in the United States".
 Baldwin's influence on other writers has been profound: Toni Morrison edited the Library of America's first two volumes of Baldwin's fiction and essays: Early Novels & Stories (1998) and Collected Essays (1998).
-A third volume, Later Novels (2015), was edited by Darryl Pinckney, who had delivered a talk on Baldwin in February 2013 to celebrate the fiftieth anniversary of The New York Review of Books, during which he stated: "No other black writer I'd read was as literary as Baldwin in his early essays, not even Ralph Ellison.
+A third volume, Later Novels (2015), was edited by Darryl Pinckney, who delivered a talk on Baldwin in February 2013 to celebrate the fiftieth anniversary of The New York Review of Books, during which Pinckney said, "No other black writer I'd read was as literary as Baldwin in his early essays, not even Ralph Ellison.
 There is something wild in the beauty of Baldwin's sentences and the cool of his tone, something improbable, too, this meeting of Henry James, the Bible, and Harlem."
 One of Baldwin's richest short stories, "Sonny's Blues", appears in many anthologies of short fiction used in introductory college literature classes.

-A street in San Francisco, Baldwin Court in the Bayview neighborhood is named after Baldwin.

-In 1987, Kevin Brown, a photo-journalist from Baltimore founded the National James Baldwin Literary Society.
+A street in San Francisco, Baldwin Court in the Bayview neighborhood, is named after him.
+In 1987, Kevin Brown, a photojournalist from Baltimore, founded the National James Baldwin Literary Society.
 The group organizes free public events celebrating Baldwin's life and legacy.
 In 1992, Hampshire College in Amherst, Massachusetts, established the James Baldwin Scholars program, an urban outreach initiative, in honor of Baldwin, who taught at Hampshire in the early 1980s.
 The JBS Program provides talented students of color from under-served communities an opportunity to develop and improve the skills necessary for college success through coursework and tutorial support for one transitional year, after which Baldwin scholars may apply for full matriculation to Hampshire or any other four-year college program.

 Spike Lee's 1996 film Get on the Bus includes a Black gay character, played by Isaiah Washington, who punches a homophobic character, saying: "This is for James Baldwin and Langston Hughes."
 His name appears in the lyrics of the Le Tigre song "Hot Topic", released in 1999.
 In 2002, scholar Molefi Kete Asante included James Baldwin on his list of 100 Greatest African Americans.